 The IIS has extensive experience in the review and development of programmes and courses and the training or coaching of individuals and teams of teachers.
 Because everyone has different needs and preferences, we tailor our advisory processes.

-The IIS tackles various issues from an operational to a strategic level with the help of project management, market research, research and evaluation, advice, training, coaching, process management or interim services.
-Whether it concerns the redesign and evaluation of the organisational structure for interdisciplinary education, the quality assurance of a study programme or the development of didactic instruments.
+The IIS tackles various issues from an operational to a strategic level, with the help of project management, market research, research and evaluation, advice, training, coaching, process management, or interim services.
+Whether it concerns the redesign and evaluation of the organisational structure for interdisciplinary education, the quality assurance of a study programme, or the development of didactic instruments.

 How can I develop a Master's degree in which students from different disciplinary backgrounds learn to work together?
 What does the ideal student look like?
 How do you stimulate integration in your education?

-Our extensive experience in the review and development of study programmes and courses has been bundled into a practical handbook for educators and educational developers, Designing Interdisciplinary Education.
+Our extensive experience in the review and development of study programmes and courses was bundled into a practical handbook for educators and educational developers, Designing Interdisciplinary Education.
 The methods, best practices and theoretical underpinnings in this handbook aim to contribute to the creation of a successful and engaging interdisciplinary learning experience within academic education.
 Another handbook within the same series, called Interdisciplinary Learning Activities, also contains many practical and directly applicable teaching methods for teachers who are looking for the right educational activities to familiarise students with interdisciplinary thinking, learning and collaboration.

 In addition to these publications, the IIS also offers advice, training and workshops for teachers and educational developers on these working methods and methodologies.

 What are the essential interdisciplinary skills?
 How do you test whether a student has integrated different perspectives?
 What is the difference between an interdisciplinary, multidisciplinary and transdisciplinary study programme?